 Access: Convergence of mass media and social media lead to situation in which the former regulatory standards for media are not effective anymore and new approach for regulation and self-regulation is needed.

-CDT: Convergence of mass media and social media lead to situation in which the former regulatory standards for media are not effective anymore and new approach for regulation and self-regulation is needed.
+CDT: Convergence of mass media and social media lead new approaches for regulation and self-regulation is needed.

 USA: Unclear what the challenge is.
 Is there evidence to support this assertion?